 Summer: A full-time academic commitment is considered to be 4 or more credit hours in Summer Session I and 6 or more credit hours in Summer Session II.
-Permission to exceed 15 credit hours (generally 6 in Summer Session I and 9 in Summer Session II) is required from a division chair, dean of Community Education, either of their designees, or a student development or admissions counselor.
+Permission to exceed 15 credit hours (generally 6 in Summer Session I and 9 in Summer Session II) is required from a division chair, a designee, or a student development or admissions counselor.
 The maximum total credits for which a student may enroll in summer is 19.
 Note: Summer full-time study is an academic category and may not be applicable for financial aid or other purposes.